AchilleasMatsoukas/Hashcat-Cluster/README.md

   Server: Just put the script into a folder

 # USAGE
-  Client: After having the IP : PORT of the server run the client using :~# python3 Client.py
+  Client: After having the IP:PORT of the server run the client using :~# python3 Client.py
-          Import IP and PORT and then the number of cycles.
+          import IP and PORT and then the number of cycles.

   Server: Get the hccapx file you want to crack and put it into the same dir as the script.Find your LOCAL_IP or your forwarded
-           one with the port and set up the server once it's up any client can connect and automatically start to work.
+          one with the port and run :~#python3 Server.py once it's up any client can connect and automatically start to work.